agrc/gis.utah.gov/_posts/2017-02-21-new-services-on-discover.md

 as this could take several minutes.
 Another option is to completely clear your ArcMap cache by going to `Customize -> ArcMap Options -> Display Cache -> Clear Cache`.

 The service additions and changes are listed below.
-We also renamed most of the services. <i class="fa fa-exclamation-triangle"></i> **The renaming of the services should not have any effect on projects or applications that contained any of the services previous to the renaming.** The renaming is on the layer's display title only and does not have any effect on the urls or request parameters for the service.
+We also renamed most of the services. <i class="fas fa-exclamation-triangle"></i> **The renaming of the services should not have any effect on projects or applications that contained any of the services previous to the renaming.** The renaming is on the layer's display title only and does not have any effect on the urls or request parameters for the service.

 > The renaming of the services should not have any effect on projects or applications that contained any of the services previous to the renaming.